15 Best Salad Greens to Grow Indoors

 shutterstock/Elena Pyatkova

-Also known by the name rocket or roquette, arugula carries a peppery, rich flavor that can be used to spice up a light salad or garnish a pizza.
+Also called Rocket, Arugula is a salad leaf plant full of a rich, peppery flavor that can also be used as a garnish.
 This popular green features tiny, flat, and fuzzy leaves, rich in vitamin K and vitamin B complex.
 Growing arugula in pots is not that big a task.
-Make sure to use a good organic potting soil and keep it moist but not wet.
-Arugula performs well in warmer temperatures.
+Keep it moist and warm, and that’s it!

 6. Collard Green